etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/How_to_create_a_Window.md

   * *HQL Where Clause*: by using this HQL filter, the user will never be able to see data that does not fit the criteria.
 When referring to properties of the entity shown in the tab then use the prefix *e* .
 In our case, we use this field to display only business partners that are our employees (using the _employee_ property).
   * *SQL Where Clause* Same like HQL Where Clause but using SQL syntax and used for filtering in _classic windows_ .

-Save this record and then click the *Copy Tab Fields* button to copy fields from the existing main tab of the Business Partner window into our new one.
-Select the `Business Partner` > `Business Partner` Tab - Window combination and confirm the dialog with OK.
+The *Copy Tab Fields* button can be used to copy fields from an existing tab into our new one.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_2.png)

+The *Create Fields* button can be used to create fields for the new tab based on its associated table

 Move to *Field* tab to see the created fields.

 ![](../../../assets/developer-guide/etendo-classic/how-to-guides/How_to_Create_a_Window_3.png)

 If required, changes to these fields could be made or new ones could be added manually.

 !!!note
-    For not header tabs, it is very important not to remove the field that point the to the ID field of its parent tab, as it would made not possible to create records in this tab using the grid view.
+    For not header tabs, it is very important to not remove the field that points to the ID field of its parent tab, as it would made not possible to create records in this tab using the grid view.